 We launched the Guild's 2016-17 SPEAKING OF SHAKESPEARE series on Wednesday, September 14, with a remarkable brother-sister act.
 One of our most popular SOS guests in recent years has been Adam Gopnik of the New Yorker.
 Many of Adam's admirers were unaware that his sister Alison, who teaches psychology and philosophy at Berkeley, is also a distinguished author.
 So it was a pleasure to focus this discussion on Alison's new book about the role of play in childhood development, a preview of which had just appeared in the New York Times.

-One of our spring highlights will be a follow-up engagement with director Karin Coonrod, who will tell us about responses to her historic production of "The Merchant in Venice" in the original Ghetto.
-This gathering, to take place on Thursday, April 27, at the New York headquarters of the English-Speaking Union of the United States, will be a sequel to Ms. Coonrod's March 28 conversation with Mr. Andrews, and it will focus not only on the production and the context that gave rise to it, but on a symposium that preceded the July 27th performance, with Justice Ruth Bader Ginsburg presiding over deliberations that included remarks by F. Murray Abraham, Stephen Greenblatt, and James Shapiro and were covered by the New York Times.
+One of our spring highlights, the conversation with director Karin Coonrod to take place on Thursday, April 27, at the New York headquarters of the English-Speaking Union of the United States, will be a sequel to John Andrews' March 28 conversation with Ms. Coonrod, and it will focus not only on the production and the context that gave rise to it, but on a symposium that preceded the July 27th performance, with Justice Ruth Bader Ginsburg presiding over deliberations that included remarks by F. Murray Abraham, Stephen Greenblatt, and James Shapiro and were covered by the New York Times.

 If you wish to join and receive periodic updates from THE SHAKSPEARE GUILD, we invite you to visit our Membership page for types of affiliation.
 There you'll find a link to a page where you can register for events, enroll as a GUILD member, or provide a tax-exempt donation.
 Meanwhile, if you'd like additional background on the Guild's signature SPEAKING OF SHAKESPEARE series, which began in 1998 at the NATIONAL PRESS CLUB in Wasshington, click here.